Skip to content

 SVC-->P3

-Section titled “Section 3: Annotations – Metadata for Machines”
+Section titled “Section 3: Annotations - Metadata for Machines and Humans”

-Pause and predict: Look at these 5 metadata items: 1) team name for filtering, 2) Git SHA of the commit, 3) Prometheus scrape config (true), 4) cost center for billing grouping, 5) SSL certificate directive for an ingress controller.
-Which ones should be Labels and which should be Annotations?
-Why?
+Pause and predict: consider these five metadata items before checking the worked example: team name for filtering, Git SHA of the commit, Prometheus scrape configuration, cost center for billing grouping, and an SSL certificate directive for an ingress controller.
+Which items should be labels because you will select or group by them, and which should be annotations because a tool reads them after discovering the object?

 apiVersion: v1